prebid/prebid.github.io/dev-docs/modules/userId.md

         userIds: [{
             name: "id5Id",
             params: {
-                partner: 173
-            },
+                partner: 173            // change to the Partner Number you received from ID5 },
             storage: {
                 type: "cookie",
                 name: "pbjs-id5id",     // create a cookie with this name
-                expires: 45             // cookie can last for 45 days
+                expires: 5              // cookie can last for 5 days to ensure it is
-            }
+                                        // encrypted with the latest key from ID5 }
         }],
-        syncDelay: 5000                 // 5 seconds after the first bidRequest()
+        syncDelay: 1000                 // 1 second after the first bidRequest()
     }
 });
 {% endhighlight %}